SSDBM/2023/camera_ready.md

 # Camera Ready Instructions

 The deadline for submitting the camera-ready paper is **June 17, 2023**.
-This is a hard deadline; late submissions will not be included in the proceedings.
 Each paper must have a registration at the conference.
 The deadline for registering is also **June 17, 2023** and detailed instructions will follow.
 Authors should receive emails from SIGCMS and TAPS toward the end of the week of June 5, 2023.

 ## Copyright form and camera-ready submission